swift-server-community/swift-devcontainer-features/src/swift-format/NOTES.md

+## Version Selection

-When installing swift-format the swift-format feature will choose the version of swift-format based off what version of Swift is installed.
+The swift-format feature selects the version of swift-format based off what version of Swift you have installed.

 | Swift Version | `swift-format` Tags |
 |:--------------|:--------------------|